JaneliaSciComp/JaneliaDataStandards/REVIEW_PROCESS.md

 ## 2. Technical Choices

 Is the proposed standard elegant, straightforward, and focused?
+1. Yes
+2. No
+3. Comments: ...
 Does the author adequately explain the rationale behind the standard?
+1. Yes
+2. No
+3. Comments: ...
 Is the author making any flawed implicit assumptions, either about the problem or about their audience?
+1. Yes
+2. No
+3. Comments: ...
 Does the author provide an implementation and/or example data (preferable but not required)?
+1. Yes
+2. No
+3. N/A
+4. Comments: ...

 ## 3. Writing Style